Bishop Auckland railway station

 Bishop Auckland is a railway station that serves the market town of Bishop Auckland in County Durham, North East England, 11 mi 77 chain north-west of Darlington.
 The station is the Western terminus of the Tees Valley Line, which links it to Saltburn via Darlington.
 It is owned by Network Rail and managed by Northern Trains.

 History

 Opening

-Bishop Auckland gained its first rail link in 1842, when the Stockton and Darlington Railway (S&DR) backed Bishop Auckland & Weardale Railway (BA&WR) gained the powers via an Act of Parliament to build a railway line from the S&DR's station at Shildon via Bishop Auckland and Witton-le-Wear into Crook, County Durham.
+Bishop Auckland gained its first rail link in 1842, when the Stockton and Darlington Railway (S&DR) backed Bishop Auckland and Weardale Railway (BA&WR) gained the powers via the Bishop Auckland and Weardale Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxxii) to build a railway line from the S&DR's station at Shildon via Bishop Auckland and Witton-le-Wear into Crook, County Durham.

 The company initially built a temporary terminus at South Church, which opened on 19 April 1842.
 A road coach service then extended the service into Bishop Auckland, and a secondary road coach service also ran to Rainton Meadows.
-After completion of the Shildon tunnel, the BA&WR erected a permanent station on the current site, which opened to freight on 8 November 1843, and passengers on 30 January 1843.
+After completion of the Shildon Tunnel, the BA&WR erected a permanent station on the current site, which opened to freight on 8 November 1843, and passengers on 30 January 1843.
 All operations were sub-leased as agreed to the S&DR.